MontgomeryLab/tinyRNA/README.md

 #### Paths File

 The locations of pipeline file inputs are defined in the Paths file.
 This `YAML` file includes your Samples and Features Sheets, in addition to your bowtie index prefix (optional) and the final run directory name.
-The final run directory will contain all pipeline outputs, and is therefore recreated and prepended with the current date and time of each run to keep outputs separate.
+The final run directory will contain all pipeline outputs, and is therefore recreated and prepended with the `run_name` and current date and time of each run to keep outputs separate.

 #### Samples Sheet